 - Have appropriate education, training, knowledge and experience in the principles of fire safety

-- South East Business Services Ltd (SEBS), a trading arm of Surrey County Council, is one of a number of companies that can offer this training.
+- The Hendeca Group, a trading arm of Surrey County Council, is one of a number of companies that can offer this training.
 It is a wholly owned subsidiary of Surrey County Council that provide a range of high quality commercial services in consultancy, resilience, training and data storage

 - Have an understanding of fire development and the behaviour of people in fire; understand the fire hazards, fire risks and relevant factors associated with occupants at special risk within buildings of the type in question